Depending on the cause for this error message, please refer to the appropriate resolution as follows:

 2 - AA Code is set to Required, but not filled in

-Note: To obtain scripts that will update the aaBrowseType column correctly for all linked accounts, you may need to open a support case for further assistance.
+Note: To obtain a script (AA_Update_aaBrowsetype.sql) that will update the aaBrowseType column for all linked accounts to match the current setup for that account/class, you would have to open a support case for further assistance.
 To open a chargeable support case, you may call Microsoft Technical Support at 1-888-477-7877.

 In SQL Server Management Studio, make sure the Account Master table (AAG00200) in Analytical Accounting has been populated.
 This table should have the same number of records as the Account Master (GL00100) table and the Account Index Master (GL00500) in GL.